 Jaccottet implies—I liked to think when I first read the passage—that the only thing unique about any event is its date and only for now—for want of any metaphor or simile (his sphinx) that lasts longer.
 As in, which analogy lasts longer: the view from on high or being at sea. . .

 All such stream of conscious stringing-together-and-bringing-around is, to repeat, arbitrary when the pursuit is of missing resonances as a way of making room for new viewpoints to be held (for however long).
 What I am doing in the above list of assembled quotes is inverting the notion that new insights arise out of persisting anomalies in current ways of thinking.
-I am, instead, creating anomalies—formally, anomalous connections—where none were before through the arbitrary juxtaposition of quotations, as a way of extending my own thinking.
+I am, instead, creating anomalies—formally, anomalous connections—where none were before through the haphazard juxtaposition of quotations, as a way of extending my own thinking.
+(It’s as if having assembled a series of arbitrary quotes serves then to pluck the first quote in line—thereby setting the others in motion with no need of further plucking—such that I end in the presence of something independent of me.)

 There must always be a sense in which such connections-through-quotes are forced and since forced, they are compelling in their own right, at least for me.
 This is a high-stakes wager that any line of thinking is an alternative version of what I could have been thought instead.